CATALOG: Pre-Nursing Career Studies Certificate

 - Attendance at a nursing program information session

-- Completion of the TEAS examination within 2 years of application (TEAS scores may be used to advise students to enter one program or the other).
+- Completion of the Kaplan Nursing Entrance Test within within 2 years of application (TEAS scores may be used to advise students to enter one program or the other).
 See ADN or PN programs for minimum levels of competency on this test.

 - Meeting with nursing program advisors to verify eligibility